Makran IFV

-The Makran IFV, an Iranian infantry fighting vehicle (IFV), is the highly modernized and upsized copy of the BTR-50 APC.
+The Makran IFV is an Iranian infantry fighting vehicle (IFV), a highly modernized and upsized copy of the BTR-50 APC.
 The vehicle is produced and designed by the Research and Self-Sufficiency Jihad Organization.
 It was unveiled in June 2020 by the Islamic Revolutionary Guard Corps.
 The vehicle is named after the Makran coastal region, a region that stretches between Iran and Pakistan.

 History

 Origins

 During the period of the Shah, Iran purchased and received around 300 BTR-50's, and during the Iran–Iraq War hundreds were captured.
 While only 150-270 are estimated to be in service, hundreds are currently in storage, and a couple were given to the Popular Mobilization Forces.
 The IRGC realized after the Iran–Iraq War, that the BTR-50s and BTR-60s it had needed more armour and firepower, leading to the development of the Makran, Heidar-6, and Heidar-7.
 The Sedad, a BTR-60PB with an unmanned ZU-23-2 was developed as a temporary solution.